EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/convolution__morphology_and_filtering/spatial_convolution_box_filter.rst

     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     normalize: Normalize kernel
     	Default value:	false
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     interpolate: Interpolate no data pixel
     	Default value:	true
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputRaster: Output raster layer
     	Argument type:	rasterDestination
     	Acceptable values: